FEATURE-In conflict with West, Iran stirs war memories at home

 “They even used to give coupons for cigarettes in the early days of the (1979) revolution,” said a tweet in Persian.
 “Today, they said come and get subsidised chicken.
 Welcome to the past era.”

-But Iran is now a very different place from the Iran of 1980, and the enemy is much less easy to define - and demonize.
+But Iran is now a very different place from the Iran of 1980, and the enemy is much less easy to define - and demonise.

-“During the war with Iraq, most people including me believed we were oppressed by big powers that were helping Iraq and giving Saddam weapons,” Nasrin told Reuters by telephone.
-The 43-year-old housewife once sewed sheets and clothing for Iranian frontline soldiers.
+“During the war with Iraq, most people including me believed we were oppressed by big powers that were helping Iraq and giving Saddam weapons,” said Nasrin, a 43-year-old housewife who once sewed sheets and clothing for Iranian frontline soldiers.

 “Many young people nowadays are not happy with the government and think the government is to blame for the country’s isolation,” said Nasrin, who like all the Iranians interviewed for this article did not want her full name used.